What are you looking for?

 Red banana ripe on a tree in Zanzibar

-The flesh is quite soft and sweet and can be light pink or cream in color.
-They have a higher beta carotene and vitamin C content and also have a longer shelf life.
+Zanzibar’s red bananas are attractive plants with large, lush green leaves.
+Their fruits are generally smaller and plumper than those of the more common yellow Cavendish bananas.
+When ripe, the skins of red bananas are a deep red or maroon colour.
+The flesh is quite soft and sweet and can be light pink or cream in colour.
+They have a higher beta-carotene and vitamin C content and also have a longer shelf life.
 They have several other names, of which ‘claret banana’ is one of the more descriptive.
-Their complex flavor often has hints of raspberry.
+Their complex flavour often has hints of raspberry.

 Habitat: